Skip to main content

 }

-Enumerators must always be declared static
+Enumerators must always be declared static unless used outside the module.

 Macros and Pre-Processor Definitions

-Macros must always use SCREAMING_SNAKE_CASE
+Macros must always use SCREAMING_SNAKE_CASE regardless of their usage.

-Pre-Processor definitions (constant definitions) must also use SCREAMING_SNAKE_CASE
+Pre-Processor definitions (constant definitions) must also use SCREAMING_SNAKE_CASE.

 This helps differentiate between variables and constants as well as functions and macros.